kylephillips/wp-nested-pages/readme.txt

 == Upgrade Notice ==

 = 1.1.6 =
-Minor UI enhancements and bug fixes
+Minor UI enhancements and bug fixes.

 = 1.1.5 =
 Various bug fixes in the menu system and localization.